 Our ChIP-seq data revealed strongest enrichment of Setdb1 and H3K9me3 at distinct MLV elements.
 Close inspection of the genomic regions around the derepressed MLV retrotransposons revealed that genes in close proximity were also highly upregulated.
-An example is the MLV retrotransposon on chromosome 8 in vicinity of Tubb3 and Def8 (MLV8, Figure 5A).
-Tubb3 encodes a neuron-specific tubulin involved in axon guidance; Def8 (differentially expressed in FDCP 8) is a largely uncharacterized gene of unknown fuction.
+An example is the MLV retrotransposon on chromosome 8 that lies in the vicinity of Tubb3 and Def8 (MLV8, Fig. 5A).
+Tubb3 encodes a neuron-specific tubulin involved in axon guidance; Def8 (differentially expressed in FDCP 8) is a largely uncharacterized gene of unknown function.
 RNA-seq data show strong derepression of MLV8 and upregulation of both Tubb3 and Def8.
-Notably, upregulation of both genes is not mediated by read-through transcripts originating from MLV8 which is oriented tail-to-tail with Tubb3 and head-to-head with Def8.
+Notably, upregulation of both genes is not mediated by read-through transcripts originating from MLV8, which is oriented tail-to-tail with Tubb3 and head-to-head with Def8.
 ChIP-seq data revealed enrichment of Setdb1 and H3K9me3 across MLV8, but only background levels were detected across Tubb3 and Def8.
-These data suggest that loss of Setdb1 leads to derepression of MLV8 which then exerts enhancer effects on the neighboring genes leading to their upregulation.
-A similar example is MLV1 which is in proximity to the Fcgr2b gene (Supplementary Figure 5B).
-In Setdb1^{Mb1} pro-B cells, both MLV1 and Fcgr2b are strongly derepressed (Figure 5B) and Fcgr2b protein is even highly incorporated into the cell membrane (Supplementary Figure 5C,D).
-Interestingly, Fcgr2b is also upregulated in Setdb1deficient T cells (Martin et al., 2015), although, it remains to be determined if derepression of MLV1 can be observed in this context.
-RT-qPCR analyses for another MLV element (MLV5) similarly revealed strong derepression of the corresponding MLV transcript and upregulation of the neighboring gene (Figure 5B).
+These data suggest that loss of Setdb1 leads to derepression of MLV8, which then exerts enhancer effects on the neighboring genes leading to their upregulation.
+A similar example is MLV1, which lies in proximity to the Fcgr2b gene (Fig. S5B).
+In Setdb1^{Mb1} pro-B cells, both MLV1 and Fcgr2b are strongly derepressed (Fig. 5B) and Fcgr2b protein is even highly incorporated into the cell membrane (Fig. S5C,D).
+Interestingly, Fcgr2b is also upregulated in Setdb1-deficient T cells (Martin et al., 2015), although it remains to be determined if derepression of MLV1 can be observed in this context.
+RT-qPCR analyses for another MLV element (MLV5) similarly revealed strong derepression of the corresponding MLV transcript and upregulation of the neighboring gene (Fig. 5B).

-To test whether Setdb1-dependent chromatin changes lead to dysregulation of MLV elements we isolated control and Setdb1^{Mb1} CD43+, CD19+ pro-B cells by FACS sorting and performed ChIP-qPCR analyses.
-H3K9me3 was prominently enriched on MLV elements; however, loss of Setdb1 did only result in a small reduction of this modification (Figure 5C).
-It is possible that other HMTases, such as Suv39h, contribute to H3K9me3 establishment (Bulut-Karslioglu et al., 2014).
-H3K4me3, a mark of active chromatin, was strongly elevated on MLV elements and on the promoters of Tubb3 and Def8 in Setdb1-deficient pro-B cells (Figure 5D).
+To test whether Setdb1-dependent chromatin changes lead to dysregulation of MLV elements, we isolated control and Setdb1^{Mb1} CD43+ CD19+ pro-B cells by FACS sorting and performed ChIPqPCR analyses.
+H3K9me3 was prominently enriched on MLV elements; however, loss of Setdb1 only resulted in a small reduction of this modification (Fig. 5C).
+It is possible that other histone methyltransferases, such as Suv39h, contribute to H3K9me3 establishment (Bulut-Karslioglu et al., 2014).
+H3K4me3, a mark of active chromatin, was strongly elevated on MLV elements and on the promoters of Tubb3 and Def8 in Setdb1-deficient pro-B cells (Fig. 5D).
 No enrichment of H3K4me3 could be detected on IAP-Ez elements, which showed no transcriptional changes in Setdb1^{Mb1} pro-B cells.
-We also tested whether any changes in DNA methylation may contribute to transcriptional activation of these MLV elements.
-Very high DNA methylation was detected in the strongly upregulated MLV8, demonstrating that loss of DNA methylation is not required for transcriptional activation (Figure 5E, Supplementary Figure 6).
-IAP elements and a transcriptionally unchanged MLV retrotransposon did not show any changes in DNA methylation (Figure 5E, Supplementary Figure 6).
-Our data suggest that the presence of Setdb1 inhibits binding and/or activity of specific transcription factors which otherwise establish an active chromatin structure.
-Complete loss of H3K9me3 or DNA methylation is apparently not necessary to allow establishment of H3K4me3 and productive transcription.
+We also tested whether any changes in DNA methylation might contribute to transcriptional activation of these MLV elements.
+Very high levels of DNA methylation were detected in the strongly upregulated MLV8, demonstrating that loss of DNA methylation is not required for transcriptional activation (Fig. 5E, Fig. S6).
+IAP elements and a transcriptionally unchanged MLV retrotransposon did not show any changes in DNA methylation

+(Fig. 5E, Fig. S6).
+Our data suggest that the presence of Setdb1 inhibits the binding and/or activity of specific transcription factors that would otherwise establish an active chromatin structure.
+Complete loss of H3K9me3 or DNA methylation is apparently not necessary to allow the establishment of H3K4me3 and productive transcription.

-Setdb1Mb1 pro-B cells die through apoptosis
+Setdb1^{Mb1} pro-B cells die through apoptosis